-• Annual BSCI audit report performed by a qualified external control body
+BSCI audit report performed by a qualified external control body

-Audit shall not be older than 18 months.
+Audit report shall not be older than 18 months.
 The implementation of the agreed corrective action plan will be cross-checked during the annual Fair for Life handler audit, based on ETI audit results.
-After the first 2 years, provided there have been no major non-conformities or in low risk countries and industries, a bi-annual report frequency may be agreed upon.
+After the first 2 years, provided there have been no major non-conformities or in low risk countries and industries, a biannual report frequency may be agreed upon.

-• Detailed social standard report section as part of an IFOAM accredited organic certification scheme with social principles or Global Organic Textile Standard Certification (GOTS).
+- In companies with only 5 full time employees or less, only the Fair for Life handler report is completed, with a brief assessment of responsible employment practices included in that report (if applicable). - Detailed social standard report section as part of an IFOAM accredited organic certification scheme with social principles or Global Organic Textile Standard Certification (GOTS).
 Additionally to a detailed report, the company must have a public Social Responsibility Policy (see section 2.3 in Module 2 of this programme) or similar public commitment to fair working conditions signed by top management.

-The social section of the audit report must be submitted to IMO and will be ponly be accepted if the reports confirms an appropriate depth of investigation of decent working conditions.
+The social section of the audit report must be submitted to the CB and will be only be accepted if the reports confirms an appropriate depth of investigation of decent working conditions.
 The implementation of this policy will be cross-checked during the annual Fair for Life handler audit.

-• Other trustworthy third party fair labour verification schemes may be accepted on a case by case basis.
+Other trustworthy third party fair labour verification reports may be accepted on a case by case basis.